 More detailed descriptions of the data reduction algorithms used by the individual pipeline recipes can be found in Section 11.

-In Appendix A the installation of the FLAMES-UVES pipeline recipes is described, in Appendix B the full list of relevant data reduction parameters is provided, in Appendix ?? the full list of changes is given, and in Appendix C a list of used abbreviations and acronyms is given.
+In Appendix A the installation of the FLAMES-UVES pipeline recipes is described, in Appendix B the full list of relevant data reduction parameters is provided, and in Appendix C a list of used abbreviations and acronyms is given.